 Career aspirations through careers advice and guidance

 Careers Education Information Advice and Guidance (CEIAG) at Newbridge House starts in Year 7 and continues through until Year 11.
 It is our vision that all students on leaving the PRU at the end of Year 11 will have developed the skills, attitudes, qualities, behaviours and self-confidence to plan their future careers.
 Students will follow the career pathway that best suits their individual needs and aspirations and allows them to fulfil their true potential.
 All students are provided with independent and impartial guidance from a variety of sources.
 Their learning will be progressive and they will link their subjects to a variety of careers.
-Students will work with Teachers, Mentors, Behaviour Support Workers and Engagement Officers on enhancing their personal development and setting individual targets.
+Students work with Teachers, Mentors, Behaviour Support Workers and Engagement Officers on enhancing their personal development and setting individual targets.

 The Careers Leader is Michaela Kemp and can be contacted by telephone on 01229 407470, or email at: Michaela.Kemp@cumbria.gov.uk